rgreene-public-repos/.github/profile/README.md

-# Public code used for demonstrations and public consuption
+# Public code used for demonstrations and public consumption

-This is a collection of repositories that are available for general consuption.
-It is primerally used for external demoonstrations and User Groups.
-Feel free to try ouyt the various examples.
+This is a collection of public repositories that are available to developer for reference purposes.
+It's main use is for demonstrations at User Groups and technology meetups in the Perth city area.
+Feel free to try the various examples avilable, instructions should be shown in the README.MD file in each repository.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=rgreene-insight&label=Profile%20views&color=0e75b6&style=flat" alt="rgreene-insight" /> </p>